CydiaMine/appinstaller/README.md

 ## Installing CydiaMine

 We will be releasing the tutorial for CydiaMine (Cydia for Dopamine) as soon as possible.
 Stay tuned for updates.
+CydiaMine has released on June 4th.
+But Sunst⭐️r_A16 has released an incompleted version of CydiaMine.

 __Supported versions__